bandaangosta/webscanner/README.md

     docker run -d -p 80:5000 --restart unless-stopped --name webscanner_container webscanner

+## Deployment with Docker (Alpine + nginx + uwsgi)

-A more robust method for deployment on x86 machines is the following
+A more robust method for deployment on x86 machines is the following:

     docker build -t webscanner -f Dockerfile.nginx-uwsgi . docker run -d --restart=always -p 80:80 --name my_webscanner webscanner

-In this case, commands can be sent from the container to the host through SSH (useful for other projects, as well).
-For examples, redefine in instance/setting.py, scanner commands as follow:
+In this case, commands can be sent from the container to the host through SSH.
+For example, redefine in instance/setting.py, scanner commands as follow.
+In this case, we need to run the commands directly on the host because scanner drivers are already installed on the host (Ubuntu/Debian) and not available for the Linux distro of the container (Alpine).
+Although there are other solutions for this particular problem (like using a Debian-based nginx/uwsgi image and installing the scanner drivers in it), this is also an interesting experiment of container to host communication that could be applied to other projects as well:

     COMMAND_SCAN = 'ssh -o "StrictHostKeyChecking=no" daredevil@172.17.0.1 /home/daredevil/dev/webscanner/bash/scanDo.sh'
     COMMAND_CLEAR = 'ssh -o "StrictHostKeyChecking=no" daredevil@172.17.0.1 /home/daredevil/dev/webscanner/bash/scanClear.sh'